ahaseeb235/final_wtt/README.md

   - Widgets for total Workday entries, Total work hours, total Annual Leave and Total Sick leave (results based on filters)
   - Graph to display workday types distribution
   - graph to display workday types over a period of months
   - List of workday entries based on filter critiria.
-This can then be exported to csv.
+  - List of Workday entries pulled as a result of the filter can be exported to CSV

 - **Data Management and hosting**:
   - use of postgreSQL